Overview - ICDAR 2019 Robust Reading Challenge on Multi-lingual scene text detection and recognition

 Test set available

-Deadline for submission of results by participants
+Deadline for submission of the final results by participants

 20 - 25 Sept